What is Neo Blockchain? Beginners Guide

 Digital Assets + Digital Identity + Smart Contract = Smart Economy.

-Neo was developed by Shanghai-based blockchain R&D company “OnChain”.
-Onchain was founded by CEO Da Hongfei and CTO Erik Zhang.
+Neo was started by the same duo who founded Shanghai-based blockchain R&D company “OnChain”, – CEO Da Hongfei and CTO Erik Zhang.
 Research on Neo started around 2014.
 In 2016, Onchain was listed in the Top 50 Fintech Company in China by KPMG.

 The Neo Project was funded by two crowdsales.
 The first crowdsale took place on October 2015 lasting for 10 days during which 17.5 million NEO tokens were sold for $550,000.
 In the second crowdsale, the remaining 22.5 million NEO tokens were sold for $4.5 million.